 I think the whole point of these scenes is to illustrate Bob’s origins.

 I am a fan of Twin Peaks.
 I intend to watch every remaining episode.
 I greatly admired David Lynch's film Blue Velvet.
 Wild at Heart was good.
-I did care for Eraser Head, or Inland Empire, or Mulholland Drive, which mostly seemed to me to substitute for creative vision or sense.
+I did not care for Eraser Head, or Inland Empire, or Mulholland Drive.
 I think what we see in Episode 8 is what happens when one has insufficient content to fill 17 episodes.
 In the end, Twin Peaks: The Return may all make sense, and I'll have to eat my words.
 (Just as the girl had to eat that creature).
 Some may believe that what we're given in Episode 8 is the vision of a true genius.
 I think it’s a failure of imagination.